rami-sy/use-smart/README.md

 - Handles form state
 - Handles form submission
 - Generates form inputs based on a form format object
+- Supports different input types such as text, checkbox, radio, and select
+- Customizable options for submit button, error display, and more
+- Supports custom form inputs
+- Provides loading state feedback
-- Dont need to change the state of the component
+- Provides a reset function to reset the form to its initial state
-- Handles form validation
+- Supports form validation rules such as required, minLength, maxLength, and pattern
+- Provides a summary of form errors

 ## Customizing Form Inputs